ubicucsd/bootcamp_19_20/3_AdvancedTerminal.md

   4. [Optional, depending on if #3 fails] How can I make a file executable?
 </details>

-[Challenge] Update your program to print "Hello [your_username]".
+Update your program to print "Hello [your_username]".
 This should NOT be hardcoded, meaning if your program prints "Hello joesmith" on your laptop, it should print "Hello smansuri" on mine without any changes.

 ## Python Basics
 [Click here](/4_Python.md) to move on to the next part of this lesson.